Baodu: Cooking techniques

-The dish is made of fresh tripe or fresh lamb tripe which is first cut into slices and then simply blanched in boiling water rapidly.
-Despite it its simplicity, the dish is a test of a cook's ability, requiring rich experience and superb cooking skills to control the time and heat to prevent the tripe from toughening.
+The dish is made of fresh beef or lamb tripe which is first cut into slices and then simply blanched in boiling water rapidly.
+Despite its simplicity, the dish is a test of a cook's ability, requiring experience and advanced cooking skills to control cooking time and heat to prevent the tripe from toughening.

 Seasoning

 The seasoning is mainly a mixture of jiang doufu, sesame paste, and a savory paste made from the flowers of Chinese chives.
 Additionally, ingredients such as soy sauce, vinegar, coriander, or chopped green onion can be added according to taste.